webix-hub/docs/data/desktop/server_offline.md

 {{sample 40_serverside/03_php_custom/05_datatable_offline.html}}

-Or, if you load data after component init, pass this prefix (*offline or cache*) to api/link/dataloader_load.md fucntion together with load script itself:
+Or, if you load data after component initialization, pass this prefix (*offline or cache*) to api/link/dataloader_load.md function together with load script itself:

 ~~~js
 //two methods are equal